Philip Mazzei: Career

+In 1779, following the emergence of the independent United States after the colonial victory in the American Revolutionary War, Mazzei returned to Italy as a secret agent for Virginia, tasked with securing a loan and purchasing military supplies in Italy.
+During the voyage, his ship was seized by a British privateer.
+Suspecting betrayal by his captain, Mazzei threw overboard a pouch containing his credentials and the political instructions from the Virginian authorities.
+He eventually reached La Rochelle, in France, but was unable to engage in official negotiations.
+He subsequently made his way to Italy and between 1781 and 1782 lived in Tuscany, where he attempted to build ties with the United States.
+The initiative failed, as the Grand Duke, Leopold, expected a British victory in the war and was distrustful.
+Mazzei returned to Paris and, after residing in the United States again between 1783 and 1785, he travelled throughout Europe promoting republican ideals.
+His wife remained in the United States until her death in 1788 at the estate, which Mazzei had donated in 1783 to his stepdaughter, Margherita Maria Martini and to her husband, the Frenchman Justin Pierre Plumard, Count De Rieux.

+He wrote a political history of the American Revolution, Recherches historiques et politiques sur les États-Unis de l'Amerique septentrionale, and published it in Paris in 1788.
+It was the first history of the American Revolution published in French.
+The work is still a valuable source of information on the movement that sparked the American Revolution.

 While in the Polish–Lithuanian Commonwealth he became attached as a Privy Councilor at the court of King Stanislaus II.
 There he became acquainted with Polish liberal and constitutional thought, like the works of Wawrzyniec Grzymała Goślicki and ideas of Golden Freedoms and Great Sejm.
 King Stanislaus appointed Mazzei to be Poland's representative in Paris, where he again met Jefferson.

 After Poland was partitioned between Russia and Prussia in 1795, Mazzei, along with the rest of the Polish court, was given a pension by the Russian crown.
 He later spent more time in France, becoming active in the politics of the French Revolution under the Directorate.
-When Napoleon overthrew that government Mazzei returned to Pisa, Italy.
-He died there in 1816.
+When Napoleon overthrew that government Mazzei returned definitively to Tuscany, settling in Pisa where in 1796 he married Antonina Tonini, with whom he had a daughter, Elisabetta, in 1798.

+Mazzei always remained nostalgic for Virginia and his American friends, who hoped for his return and with whom he never interrupted his epistolary contact.
+He died in Pisa in 1816 without ever returning to America.
 After his death the remainder of his family returned to the United States at the urging of Jefferson.
-They settled in Massachusetts and Virginia; Mazzei's daughter married a nephew of John Adams.
+They settled in Massachusetts and Virginia.

 He was buried at the Suburbano Cemetery in Pisa.